5 Easy Steps to Reinvent Yourself and Downsize Today (Part 2)

-We are now entering the "tough love" section of this process.
+We're now entering the hardest but most necessary section of this process.
 If you think the first three steps were a challenge, prepare yourself.
-These next two steps are the hardest but most necessary of all.

-- Framed photos and documents are items you deemed worth displaying in the past.
+- Framed photos and documents or mementos you see and handle on a regular basis are items you deemed worth displaying in the past.
 Curate the best from this select group, and feel confident that they effectively represent your life.

 - Include any photo albums or scrapbooks.
 You've taken time and effort to put these together – they deserve to be kept and enjoyed by you and your descendants.

 - Keep three, or at most four, collections.
 Figure out which are your favorites.
 (By the way, books are a collection.
-So are videos and Christmas decorations.)
+So are Christmas decorations.)

 - Choose your favorite pieces of wall art.
 Set a limit, such as two or three items for each room of your new home.
 (Okay, okay... you don't have to count a wall clock or your dresser mirror as wall décor.)